Wirksworth: Lead mining

-Henry VIII granted a charter for a miners' court in the town, the Bar Moot.
-Anyone had a right to dig for ore wherever he chose, except in churchyards, gardens or roadways.
+A barmote court was established in the town in 1288 during the reign of Edward I in order to regulate lead mining; anyone had a right to dig for ore wherever he chose, except in churchyards, gardens or roadways.
 All that was needed for a claim was to place one's stowce (winch) on the site and extract enough ore to pay tribute to the "barmaster".
-The present Bar Moot building dates from 1814.
-Within is a brass dish for measuring the levy due to the Crown.
-Even into the 20th century, the penalty for stealing from a mine was to have a hand nailed to the stowce, giving a miscreant the choice of tearing himself loose or starving to death.
-The Barmote Court is still held at the Bar Moot hall in Chapel Lane and controls all matters of lead mining.
+The present Moot Hall, where the barmote court met, dates from 1814.

-By the 18th century there were many thousand lead mines worked individually.
+By the 18th century, there were many thousand lead mines worked individually.
 Daniel Defoe gives a first-hand account of such a family and the miner at work.
 At this time, the London Lead Company was formed to provide finance for deeper mines with drainage channels, called soughs, and introduce Newcomen steam-engine pumps.

 Many institutions in the area have ties with the Gell family of nearby Hopton Hall.
 One member, Sir John Gell, 1st Baronet, fought on Parliament's side in the Civil War.
 A predecessor, Anthony Gell, founded the local grammar school, and a successor, Phillip Gell, opened the Via Gellia (perhaps an allusion to the Roman Via Appia), a road from the family lead mines round Wirksworth to a smelter in Cromford.
 More recently he has been remembered in the name of Anthony Gell School.